Adolfo-David-Romero/Workshop-CreateML/README.md

 -   Open the `starter` branch in Xcode.

--   Complete the `//TODO: Complete this` sections in the code, which cover:
+-   Complete the `//TODO: Complete this`, or `//FIXME: Fix this` sections in the code, which cover:

     -   Initializing the CoreML model.